Falls: A marker of Preclinical Alzheimer’s Disease (Falls & AD)

 Specific Aims

-To improve community participation for people aging with a long-term physical disability, our aims are to (1) establish a regional community-based research network (CBRN) consisting of a mix of centers for independent living (CILs) and area agencies on aging (AAAs) that represent urban and rural communities and serve a diverse population, (2) conduct one inaugural cohort research study in the CBRN on the barriers to and facilitators of community participation, and (3) build research capacity and facilitate the translation of evidence for CILs and AAAs.
+To improve community participation for people aging with a long-term physical disability, our aims were to (1) establish a regional community-based research network (CBRN) consisting of researchers and community-based organizations (centers for independent living and area agencies on aging) that represent urban and rural communities, (2) conduct a longitudinal cohort study on the health and participation of people aging with long-term physical disability, and (3) build research capacity and facilitate the translation of evidence for community-based organizations.

 Brief Description